iotaledger/iota-wiki/internal/learn/about-iota/messages.md

 A message is an object that nodes gossip around in the network.
 It always references one to eight other messages, which are known as **parents**.
 It is stored as a vertex on the Tangle data structure maintained by the nodes.

 Messages can contain payloads.
 Some of them are core payloads that are processed by all nodes as part of the core protocol.
-Others are community payloads that enable the building of new functionalities on top of the Tangle.
+Others are community payloads that build up new functionalities on top of the Tangle.
 And some payloads have other nested payloads embedded inside.
 So, the parsing of the message is done layer by layer, to ensure embedded payloads also have a correct syntax structure.

 ## UTXO